domknez/novabook-tax-service/README.md

   - `docker compose up --build`
 - **Development**
   - Source code is mounted in the Docker container and all file changes are monitored with `nodemon` and applied automatically.
+- **Seeds**
+  - There is no smart logic behind importing the seed data, which means that as long as we have the `RUN_SEED` variable set to true in our `.env` file, the seed script will be executed resulting in importing new (or actually the same) rows with every app startup.